Sudden infant death syndrome (SIDS) – sometimes known as "cot death" – is the sudden, unexpected and unexplained death of an apparently healthy baby.

 What can I do to help prevent SIDS?

-- share a bed with your baby if you or your partner smoke or take drugs, or if you've been drinking alcohol
+do not share a bed with your baby if you or your partner smoke or take drugs, have recently drunk alcohol or if your baby was born prematurely or weighed under 2.5kg when they were born

 Read more about reducing the risk of SIDS.